sradics/digital-garden/_notes/Team Genius.md

 Some of the most successful pairs do not fit our expectations; rather, the members can be very different in terms of age, talent, character, and temperament. — location: [2675](kindle://book?action=open&asin=B00OG8AXKO&location=2675) ^ref-12136

 ---
+•      Some of the most successful pairs do not fit our expectations; rather, the members can be very different in terms of age, talent, character, and temperament. — location: [2749](kindle://book?action=open&asin=B00OG8AXKO&location=2749) ^ref-47042

+---
 a duo the best team for the job?
 And what is that job?
 Is it embedded in the larger enterprise, with specific duties, or will it work on the fringes of the organization and break new ground? — location: [2682](kindle://book?action=open&asin=B00OG8AXKO&location=2682) ^ref-59220

 ---